 The Path to Drawdown: Wind Manufacturing

-To solve climate change and remain below 1.5ºC of global temperature increase, the globe needs to switch to generating power from fossil fuels to using 100% emissions free sources.
+Solving climate change and remaining below 1.5ºC of global temperature increase requires the globe to switch from fossil fuels to using 100% emissions free sources.

 Global wind capacity has risen steadily by around 20% per year for the past decade.
 Thanks to this expansion, the cost of electricity generated from wind continues to fall, even in areas with low wind speeds.